 Disrupting Ableism with Artful Activism

-Part 3 of our online event series, “The Art of Flourishing: Conversations on Disability,” will take place on December 7, 2020 at 3pm EST.
+Part 3 of our online event series, “The Art of Flourishing: Conversations on Disability,” took place on December 7, 2020 at 3pm EST.

 What will it take to bring about lasting justice for disabled people in the United States?
 When will every body—and every voice—be indispensable?
 Poets and activists Lateef McLeod and D.J.
 Savarese imagine a society led by people with disabilities and show how disabled communities are already building this world through creative forms of resistance.

-Lateef McLeod is a poet, blogger, activist, and PhD candidate in the Anthropology and Social Change Doctoral program at California Institute for Integral Studies.
+Lateef McLeodis a poet, blogger, activist, and PhD candidate in the Anthropology and Social Change Doctoral program at California Institute for Integral Studies.
 His poetry, activism, and scholarship are all informed by his experience living in the Bay Area with cerebral palsy.
-He published his first book of poetry, A Declaration of a Body af Love, in 2010, and his second poetry book, Whispers of Krip Love, Shouts of Krip Revolution, in 2020.
+He published his first book of poetry, A Declaration of a Body of Love, in 2008, and his second poetry book, Whispers of Krip Love, Shouts of Krip Revolution, in 2020.

 David James Savarese is an artful activist and founder of Listen2Us: Writing Our Own Futures.
 The recipient of an Open Society Foundations Human Rights Initiative Community Youth Fellowship in 2017-2019, he is also co-producer and narrative commentator of the Peabody award-winning documentary Deej: Inclusion Shouldn’t Be a Lottery.
 A graduate of Oberlin College, he has published widely, including his chapbook, A Doorknob for the Eye, and a notable essay in the 2018 Best American Essays, “Passive Plants.”